 Another user agreed, “The movie was really good.”

-A fourth user responded, “the animation and visuals were amazing!”
+A fourth user responded, “The animation and visuals were amazing!”

 Another user shared, “My kids made me watch this a couple of days ago.
 We were originally going to see it in theaters, but we all got sick and didn't make it.
 They ended up watching it at a friend's house, and when they got home, they forced me to sit down and watch it with them, lol.
 At first, I didn't have high expectations, but by the end of it, I was blown away by how good it was.”